diptamh/Salesforce-Batch-Framework/README.md

 }
 ```

-2. After the Batch is done create a Mater record in `Time Warp Scheduler` Give it a name and the Cron Expression on when it will be scheduled to run.
+## Time Warp Scheduler

+The Time Warp Scheduler is a crucial component of this framework, allowing users to schedule batch jobs with precision.

+### Create Master Record

+To schedule a batch job, follow these steps:

+1. Navigate to the Time Warp Scheduler tab.
+2. Create a new Master record.
+3. Provide a name for the scheduled job.
+4. Specify the Cron Expression for when the job should run.

+### Create Record Line Items

+Once the Master record is created, proceed to add Record Line Items:

+1. Navigate to the Time Lines tab.
+2. Create a new Record Line Item.
-3. Then Create the Record line items to add the classes names in the `Time Lines` record tab.
-Add the class name in the field Class Name and the number on the sequence it will run in Run Sequence field.
+3. Add the class name in the "Class Name" field.

-After the above steps are done.
-It will be scheduled and run accordingly.
+4. Specify the run sequence in the "Run Sequence" field.
+5. Repeat these steps for each class you want to include in the scheduled batch job.

+Feel free to customize and extend the framework to meet the specific needs of your Salesforce implementation.
+If you encounter any issues or have questions, refer to the troubleshooting section or reach out to the development team.

+Happy coding!